Pads

 Pads are protective equipment used in various sports (cricket, baseball, hockey, etc.) to protect the feet from being hit by a hard object (ball, puck) launched at high speed.
 Failure to use this type of equipment can result in injuries to the legs’ shins, knees, and other parts.

 There are two types of pads in cricket: some are used by batsmen, wicket-keepers use others.
-At the same time, this piece of equipment in first-class cricket is used only in white, while in limited overs cricket, it can be colored.
+While this piece of equipment is only used in white during first-class cricket matches, it may be colored during limited overs matches.
+However, in first-class cricket, it is always white.

 Now you know what pads are in cricket and how they are used there.